 |*DO NOT EXCEED A TOTAL OF 80LB.
 N/A PLUS K20 AS A PREPLANT INCORPORATE, IF NECESSARY.|

-Bush Snap Beans: Plants should be spaced 1.5" to 2" within rows and 18" to 36" between rows.
+Bush Snap Beans: Plants should be spaced 1.5-2 in. within rows and 18-36 in. between rows.
 Use the higher plant population under a more favorable environment.
-Sow 75 to 100 lb of seed/A (approximately 0.5 lb/100' of row) depending on seed type and percent germination.
-Plant seed 1" to 2" deep, depending on soil type and/or soil moisture content.
-Repeat seeding every 2 to 3 weeks for a continuous supply.
+Sow 75-100 lb of seed/A (approximately 0.5 lb/100 feet of row) depending on seed type and percent germination.
+Plant seed 1-1.5 in. deep, depending on soil type and/or soil moisture content.
+Repeat seeding every 2-3 weeks for a continuous supply.

 Pole Beans: Pole beans can be supported by a bean trellis of a large mesh nylon material or chicken wire fencing.
 Removing the plants from the fence is a chore, while nylon mesh is disposable.
 The traditional manner is to use a 4 pole tepee method.
-When using the trellis or fence method, plant seeds 1" to 2" deep, 6" apart, in rows 4' apart.
-For the tepee method, plant 6 to 7 seeds around each pole.
-One lb of seed will plant 240' of row or around 150 poles.
+When using the trellis or fence method, plant seeds 1-2 in. deep, 6 in. apart, in rows 4 feet apart.
+For the tepee method, plant 6-7 seeds around each pole.
+One lb of seed will plant 240 feet of row or around 150 poles.

-Lima beans: A good yield of shelled lima beans is 3,000 lb/A. Requiring warmer soils to plant than some other beans, limas can be challenging to reach maturity in northern New England.
-Harvest should take place when 2/3-3/4 of the pods have filled and are yellowing.
+Lima beans: Harvest should take place when 2/3-3/4 of the pods have filled and are yellowing, but before any pods have dried.
 Other harvest practices are similar to that for dry beans.

 Dry beans: Most require 90-100 days to mature.
-Good dry bean yields range from 1500 to 1800 lbs. per acre, or about 60 lbs/bushel.
 Dry beans should not be harvested until the majority of pods have turned yellow and thoroughly matured, but before the pods dry to the point of shatter.
 The mature beans should be so hard that you cannot easily bite into the seed.
 Harvesting in the morning while there is still dew can minimize loss to shatter.
 Mechanized harvesting can be done with a puller-cutter, which will uproot or cut the entire plant and lay it on the ground in windrows as the machine moves along the field.
 Windrows can be combined when beans have dried to 18% moisture.
-Once shelled, beans should be conditioned using a low temperature and dried to a moisture level of 15 to 16%, then stored in rodent and insect proof bins at temperature ranging from 35 to 55°F.
+Once shelled, beans should be conditioned using a low temperature and dried to a moisture level of 15-16%, then stored in rodent and insect proof bins at temperature ranging from 35-55ºF.